ess-dmsc/do-ess-data-simulator/README.md

 DESCRIPTION
 -----------

-The repository consists of tow main directories: DonkiDirector and DonkiPlayer.
+The repository consists of two main directories: DonkiDirector and DonkiPlayer.

 USAGE
 -----